 Impact and Result

-- Standardize your definition of a product.
-Come to an organizational agreement of what attributes define a high-quality product.
+- Standardize your definition of quality.
+Come to an organizational agreement of what attributes define a high-quality solution.
 Accommodate both business and IT perspectives in your definition.

-- Clarify the role of QA throughout your delivery pipeline.
-Indicate where and how QA is involved throughout product delivery.
-Instill quality-first thinking in each stage of your pipeline to catch defects and issues early.
+- Clarify the role of QA throughout your solution delivery lifecycle.
+Indicate where and how QA is involved throughout solution delivery.
+Instill quality-first thinking in each stage of your pipeline to catch defects and issues early and motivate cross-functional collaboration.

-- Structure your test design, planning, execution, and communication practices to better support your quality definition and business and IT environments and priorities.
-Adopt QA good practices to ensure your tests satisfy your criteria for a high-quality and successful product.
+- Adopt good QA practices to better support your quality definition and business and IT environments and priorities.
+Ensure your QA activities satisfy your criteria for a high-quality and successful solution with the right templates, technologies, and tactics in your toolbox.

 Member Testimonials